rjsf-team/react-jsonschema-form/packages/docs/docs/api-reference/utility-functions.md

 If no `additionalErrorSchema` is passed, then `validationData` is returned.

 #### Parameters
-- validator: ValidatorType<T, S, F> - An implementation of the `ValidatorType` interface that will be used to convert an ErrorSchema to a list of errors
+- validator: ValidatorType&lt;T, S, F> - An implementation of the `ValidatorType` interface that will be used to convert an ErrorSchema to a list of errors
-- validationData: ValidationData<T> - The current `ValidationData` into which to merge the additional errors
+- validationData: ValidationData&lt;T> - The current `ValidationData` into which to merge the additional errors
-- [additionalErrorSchema]: ErrorSchema<T> | undefined - The additional set of errors in an `ErrorSchema`
+- [additionalErrorSchema]: ErrorSchema&lt;T> | undefined - The additional set of errors in an `ErrorSchema`

 #### Returns
-- ValidationData<T>: The `validationData` with the additional errors from `additionalErrorSchema` merged into it, if provided.
+- ValidationData&lt;T>: The `validationData` with the additional errors from `additionalErrorSchema` merged into it, if provided.

 ### retrieveSchema<T = any, S extends StrictRJSFSchema = RJSFSchema, F extends FormContextType = any>()
 Retrieves an expanded schema that has had all of its conditions, additional properties, references and dependencies